wisp-forest/docs/docs/lavender/structures.md

 project: lavender
 ---

 Many mods involve multiblock structures of some kind, which can be hard if not nigh impossible to describe using text alone.
-It is almost always preferrable to simply give the player a direct preview of what the structure looks like when fully built.
+It is almost always preferable to simply give the player a direct preview of what the structure looks like when fully built.

 For this purpose, Lavender (much like Patchouli) offers structure preview & verification.
 The player can preview your structures in your book *and* right in the world - layer by layer if necessary.